 Embedded technology has changed the way we live and use our gadgets.
 An embedded system is a computer system designed to perform dedicated functions.
 Embedded systems are the norm rather than the exception for almost all electronics devices.
 Embedded technology is found in a range from portable devices, stationary installations like traffic light controllers, programmable logic controllers, and large complex systems like hybrid vehicles, medical imaging systems, and avionics.
+There is more and more demand on the embedded system market.
+Some reports suggest that the demand for embedded CPUs is 10 times as large as general purpose PC CPUs.
+Embedded systems control many devices that are in common use today.
+Ninety-eight percent of all microprocessors manufactured are used in embedded systems.

 Embedded system typically controls physical operations of the machine that it is embedded within.
 Ninety-eight percent of all microprocessors manufactured are used in embedded systems.
 Embedded control systems and in particular microcontrollers are used in virtually every electronic system.
 Lots of consumer electronics have embedded CPU and thus became embedded systems.
 For example, PDAs, cellphones, point-of-sale devices, VCRs, industrial robot control, or even your toasters can be embedded system.